 The Grace Period of 25 Days Will Help You Keep Interest Down

 Other expenses that you will have to keep in mind with this credit card include the variable interest rate of 25.99% to 29.99%.
 This is a high interest rate that will require you to make purchases responsibly if you need to keep an eye on your spending.
 But, the Surge Mastercard® Credit Card will offer you a grace period of 25 days, which gives you a bit of leeway to make your payments before this high interest rate is applied.

 The First Digital Mastercard®, when used responsibly, will help you improve your credit.
 Without requiring a security deposit, you can receive a minimum credit limit of $300.
 However, you must keep in mind that the annual fee for this credit card is $75 in your first year.
 This annual fee will be immediately applied to your credit limit.
 This means that initially, you will only have $225 to spend.
 In the second year, the annual fee will drop to $48, but the monthly fee will activate at $6.25.

 There are downsides to this credit card, however.
 The First Digital Mastercard® has an interest rate of 35.99%, which is much higher than the average interest rate of an unsecured credit card.
 Additionally, unlike other unsecured credit cards for bad credit that are easy to get, this credit card requires a credit check before you can get approved.

 Having a credit score between 400 and 550 doesn’t mean that you are ineligible to get approved for an unsecured credit card.
 Today, there are plenty of credit cards that you can choose from that will help you improve your credit history, but you must use them responsibly and be aware of high interest rates.
-The five unsecured credit cards mentioned in this article will give you this opportunity.
+The seven unsecured credit cards mentioned in this article will give you this opportunity.
 Although they have high recurring fees and low credit limits, they can help you until you are ready to be approved for a different credit card with less expenses and more financial freedom.